-The DEP does not certify, nor recommend, specific individuals or companies to perform site assessments.
+DEP does not certify, nor recommend, specific individuals or companies to perform site assessments.
 It is highly recommended that the owner or operator acquire the services of qualified and experienced professionals in the environmental field to conduct the site assessment.
 Any person conducting the site assessment should be familiar with proper soil and water sampling and handling procedures.
 Because many site assessments result in the need for corrective action, it may be advantageous to hire professionals who are capable of proceeding with any necessary corrective action.

-V. TEMPORARY CLOSURE
+V. TEMPORARY REMOVAL FROM SERVICE

-- A. When a UST system is temporarily closed, owners and operators must: - Continue operation and maintenance of any release detection until the UST system is empty.
-A UST system is required to be emptied within 30 days of being placed temporarily out-of-service.
-A UST system is empty when the lines are drained, and all materials have been removed using commonly employed practices so that no more than one inch (2.5 centimeters) of residue, or 0.3 percent by weight of the total capacity of the UST system, remain in the UST system; - Continue operation and maintenance of corrosion protection; - Continue having Facility Operations Inspections of the UST system according to the scheduled due dates; - Within 30 days of placing a UST system temporarily out-of-service, submit an amended "Storage Tanks Registration/Permitting Application Form" (2630-PM-BECB0514) or "Storage Tank Registration Amendment Form" (2630-FM-BECB0607), along with documentation that the UST system is empty, to the Bureau of Environmental Cleanup and Brownfields, Division of Storage Tanks, P.O.
-Box 8762, Harrisburg, PA 17105-8762, indicating that the UST(s) has/have changed status from currently in-use to temporarily out-of-service; - Where there is an indication of a release of regulated substances, initiate and complete an investigation as soon as practicable, but no later than seven calendar days, after the indication of a release, in accordance with 25 Pa.
-Code § 245.304 (relating to investigation of suspected releases); and - Notify the appropriate DEP regional office as soon as practicable, but no later than 24 hours, after the confirmation of a reportable release, in accordance with 25 Pa.
+- A. When an AST system is temporarily removed from service (out-of-service), owners and operators must: - Empty the tank system of regulated substances.
+An AST system is empty when all materials have been removed using commonly employed practices so that no more than one inch (2.5 centimeters) of residue, or 0.3 percent by weight of the total capacity of the AST system, remain in the AST system; - Cap, blind, or remove all piping entering or exiting the tank, excluding vents; - Secure the tank against unauthorized entry; - Protect the tank against flotation in areas subject to flooding or where excess water may accumulate in the containment area; - Continue operation and maintenance of corrosion protection and maintain tank integrity; - Within 30 days of placing an AST system temporarily out-of-service, submit an amended "Storage Tanks Registration/Permitting Application Form" (2630-PM-BECB0514) or "Storage Tank Registration Amendment Form" (2630-FM-BECB0607), along with documentation that the AST system is empty, to the Bureau of Environmental Cleanup and Brownfields, Division of Storage Tanks, P.O.
+Box 8762, Harrisburg, PA 17105-8762, indicating that the AST(s) has/have changed status from currently-in-use to temporarily out-of-service; - Where there is an indication of a release of regulated substances, initiate and complete an investigation as soon as practicable, but no later than seven calendar days, after the indication of a release, in accordance with 25 Pa.
+Code § 245.304 (relating to investigation of suspected releases); and - Notify the appropriate DEP regional office as soon as practicable, but no later than 24 hours after the confirmation of a release, in accordance with 25 Pa.
 Code § 245.305 (relating to reporting releases), and immediately initiate corrective action.
-The appropriate release reporting telephone number(s) for each region can be found in DEP Booklet 2630-BK-DEP4699. - B. When a UST system is temporarily closed for three months or more, owners and operators must also: - Leave vent lines open and functioning; and - Cap and secure all other lines, pumps, manways and ancillary equipment. - C. When a UST system is temporarily closed for more than 12 months, owners and operators must: - Permanently close the UST system if it does not meet either performance standards for new USTs or the upgrade requirements for existing USTs, unless the DEP approves an extension of the 12-month temporary closure period.
-Owners and operators must complete a site assessment in accordance with Section VI.C. of this document before requesting such an extension.
-Extension requests must be submitted in writing to the appropriate DEP regional office.
+The appropriate release reporting telephone number(s) for each region can be found in DEP Booklet 2630-BK-DEP4699. - B. Temporary removal-from-service of an AST does not preclude the performance of regularly scheduled integrity inspections when required per 25 Pa.
+Code § 245.552